HDrop7/BetterWeather/README.md

 # BetterWeather
-A weather app for Android inspired by Apple Weather
+A weather app for Android inspired by Apple Weather.

+Using Kotlin/JVM.